 - Gain exposure to top investigators and diverse research topics

 - Receive career counseling and develop professional interests

 - Build a social network with student peers and faculty

 - Receive a $4000 stipend and a free Metrolink transit pass for non-WashU students

 - For students working at an international site, travel to and from St. Louis to the research site will be covered

-The 2018 application period is now open.
+The 2018 application period has closed.